 Elodie Brandamir - Deputy Team Leader

-TDDA works through experts on the ground who provide technical assistance in each of our six focus countries.
+TDDA works through experts on the ground who provide technical assistance in each of our five focus countries.
 Their role combines technical, managerial and operational responsibilities.
-They also liaise with national stakeholders including WHO/AFRO, Ministries of Health, and civil society organisations, working collaboratively to achieve our shared goals.
+They also liaise with national stakeholders including WHO/AFRO, Ministries of Health, and civil society organizations, working collaboratively to achieve our shared goals.